OAI/OpenAPI-Specification/proposals/2020-10-28-Experimental.md

 ## Detailed design

-A new boolean field named `experimental`, defaulting to `experimental`, is added to:
+A new boolean field named `experimental`, defaulting to `false`, is added to:

 - Operation
 - Parameter